emagine-epython/epython-showcase/docs/source/machine_learning.rst

 1. Increase dimension by creating last n observable prices for every minute of the training data set.
 This is X
 2. Take Optimal position which is now Y. So now we have X predicting Y.
+3. Normalise the look back observable so it values are between 0 and 1
-3. Shuffle the training dataset on each Epoch.
+4. Shuffle the training dataset on each Epoch.

 For step one, there is a parameter `lookback_period` that can be used to control how far back the neutral network can see when training.